Dahomey: Name

 The Kingdom of Dahomey was referred to by many different names and has been written in a variety of ways, including Danxome, Danhome, and Fon.
 The name Fon relates to the dominant ethnic and language group, the Fon people, of the royal families of the kingdom and is how the kingdom first became known to Europeans.
-The names Dahomey, Danxome, and Danhome all have a similar origin story, which historian Edna Bay says may be a false etymology.
+The names Dahomey, Danxome, and Danhome share an origin story, which historian Edna Bay says may be a false etymology.

 The story goes that Dakodonu, considered the second king in modern kings lists, was granted permission by the Gedevi chiefs, the local rulers, to settle in the Abomey Plateau.
 Dakodonu requested additional land from a prominent chief named Dan (or Da) to which the chief responded sarcastically, "Should I open up my belly and build you a house in it?"
 For this insult, Dakodonu killed Dan and began the construction of his palace on the spot.
-The name of the kingdom was derived from the incident: Dan meaning "chief", xo meaning "belly" and me meaning "inside of".
+The name of the kingdom was derived from the incident: Dan meaning "chief", xo meaning "belly", and me meaning "inside of", in the Fon language.

 History

-The Kingdom of Dahomey was established around 1600 by the Fon people who had recently settled in the area (or were possibly a result of intermarriage between the Aja people and the local Gedevi).
+The Kingdom of Dahomey was established around 1600 as an offshoot of the royal dynasty of the Kingdom of Allada.
 The foundational king for Dahomey is often considered to be Houegbadja (c.
 1645–1685), who built the Royal Palaces of Abomey and began raiding and taking over towns outside of the Abomey Plateau.